tillitis/tkey-ssh-agent/README.md

 ```

 It tells you what serial port it is using, for instance `/dev/pts/1`.
-This is what you need to use as `--port` when running the host
+This is what you need to use as `--port` when running the client apps.
-programs.

 The TK1 machine running on QEMU (which in turn runs the firmware, and
-then the app) can output some memory access (and other) logging.
-You
+then the device app) can output some memory access (and other)
-can add `-d guest_errors` to the qemu commandline To make QEMU send
+logging.
+You can add `-d guest_errors` to the qemu commandline To make
-these to stderr.
+QEMU send these to stderr.

 ## The ed25519 signer app

 This is a message signer, for root of trust and SSH authentication
 using ed25519.
-There are two host programs which can communicate with
+There are two client apps which can communicate with
 the app. `tkey-sign` just performs a complete test signing.
 `tkey-ssh-agent` is an SSH agent that allow using the signer for SSH
 remote access.